What are Azure IoT solution accelerators?

 The cost of running a solution accelerator is an aggregate of the cost of the underlying Azure services.
 You see details of the Azure services used when you choose your deployment options.

-To try out an IoT solution accelerator, check out the Deploy a cloud-based remote monitoring solution quickstart.
+To try out one of the IoT solution accelerators, check out the quickstarts: